Satya-Sreekar/AIHRI-Frontend/src/services/README.md

-# Chat Service Integration
+# Chat Service Integration with TTS

-This directory contains the chat service implementation for connecting the AI interviewer with the backend API.
+This directory contains the chat service implementation for connecting the AI interviewer with the backend API, including Text-to-Speech functionality using gTTS.

 ## Overview

-The chat service provides real-time AI-powered interview conversations with streaming support, error handling, and retry logic.
+The chat service provides real-time AI-powered interview conversations with streaming support, error handling, retry logic, and integrated text-to-speech using Google's gTTS service.

 ## Architecture